mzahana/jetson-containers/README.md

+# Extended Setup for PX4 Integration
+This section is added to provide instructions regarding the extra steps required to setup docker images on Jetson Nano that can work with PX4 autopilot hardwre e.g. Pixhawk.

+## Added files
+* `Dockerfile.ros.melodic.px4`: Adds MAVROS and some extra confgiurations to prepare the docker image to work with PX4-supported autopilot hardware
+* `scripts/docker_build_ros_px4.sh`: Builds `Dockerfile.ros.melodic.px4`
+* `scripts/docker_run_px4.sh` provides a convenience script to run docker containers from `Dockerfile.ros.melodic.px4`
+* `scripts/setup_jetson_nano.sh`: A convenience script to install everything on a jetson nano.

+## Setup instructions
+* Copy the content of the `scripts/setup_jetson_nano.sh` to your Jetson Nano, in a file, for example in the home directory.
+Make the file executable, `chmod +x setup_jetson_nano.sh`
+* execute the setup script, `./setup_jetson_nano.sh`
+* Reboot your Jetson after the setup is completed
+* The setup script creates an alias in the `$HOME/.bashrc` file.
+The alias is named `px4_container`.
+You can execute this alias in a terminal and you will be logged into the container with username (and password) `riot`.

+## Communication with PX4
+The docker container has MAVROS package which can be used to communicate with PX4 as follows
+* Connect the serial port `/dev/ttyTHS1` (pins 6-GND, 8-TX, 10-RX), [reference](https://www.jetsonhacks.com/nvidia-jetson-nano-j41-header-pinout/), to Pixhawk serial port, usually `TELEM2`
+* Configure the serial port on Pixhawk to, [reference](https://docs.px4.io/master/en/companion_computer/pixhawk_companion.html#pixhawk-setup).
+Use Baud rate of `500000` as `921600` baudrate is not supported in the default Jetson kernel
+* In the docker container terminal, launch a MAVROS node to establish the communication
+    ```bash
+    roslaunch mavros px4.launch fcu_url:=/dev/ttyTHS1:500000
+    ```

+**NOTE: The following sections are from the original repo**

 # Machine Learning Containers for Jetson and JetPack

 Hosted on [NVIDIA GPU Cloud](https://ngc.nvidia.com/catalog/containers?orderBy=modifiedDESC&query=L4T&quickFilter=containers&filters=) (NGC) are the following Docker container images for machine learning on Jetson: